brentgroves/k8s-train/mysql/mysql.md

 !!!! error on reports kubectl run -it --rm --image=mysql:5.6 --restart=Never mysql-client -- mysql -h mysql -ppassword getting reports2 name lookup failure using this command.
+I added reports03 to the /etc/hostname table and it worked.
+Thank you Father;

 https://docs.pivotal.io/tanzu-mysql-kubernetes/1-0/accessing.html